chingu-voyages/v50-tier3-team-21/README.md

 ## Project Details
 ![Project Summary](./docs/ProjectSummary.png)

+In order not to block the creative and innovative work of the project, the team has adopted the idea to use the Google Docs document as a team document in a very free fashion.
+We were sharing the ideas, adding details and minutes of the meetings in that document that was more of a brainstorming tool.
+The said document is accessible in the [Google Docs](https://docs.google.com/document/d/15vURBkOasLmq5THwEN9E6Dexm1B_NtrjHpaKKm70jZI).

 ### Design and Prototyping

 The main design and prototyping is done by `Figma` and the file can be accessed [here](https://www.figma.com/design/jO2jiYuSf1iA3Eh3d0gbgb/Hungry-Hippo?node-id=1-172&t=0XKynAkPYrcUWODA-0).